 The reviewers are approved by the Editor for inclusion in our team of reviewers on the bases of their volunteer services to the journal and their area of interest as per the scope of the journal.
 The reviewers should hold at least a PhD degree in the relevant area of social sciences and humanities, and they should have published articles in their field of expertise.
 An exception may be considered in specific situations.

-The reviewers are requested to send their reviews within two weeks, along with the recommendation for an overall decision of acceptance, minor revision, major revision, or rejection of the manuscript.
+The reviewers are requested to send their reviews within four weeks, along with the recommendation for an overall decision of acceptance, minor revision, major revision, or rejection of the manuscript.
 Please find detailed information here.
 Those who receive a revision of a manuscript are given at least one week for reviewing the manuscript again and sending back to the Editorial Office.
 The reviewers can be given an extension if required.

 The reviewers assess the quality of a manuscript by considering the indicators such as implications of the study, structure and presentation, originality, proficiency of English language, scientific rigor, and contribution of the research to a particular field of social sciences or humanities.
 More information can be found at the Review Process & Policy.